benjamin-robertson/applocker/README.md

 ## Setup requirements

 benjaminrobertson-applocker requires the xml-simple ruby gem installed on the Puppet Primary server, compilers and replica.
 The module will not function without this gem.
-This can be installed by the following methods.
+It can be installed using the following methods.

 ### Via Puppet manifest